ClaudiaInSweden/hanneles_art_gallery/README.md

 ### Shopping cart

 On the shopping cart page the user can see an overview of the paintings in the shopping cart as well as total costs including a delivery flat rate.
 As the paintings don't differ a lot in sizes and can easily be packaged I decided to use a flat rate for delivery.
-Here the user also has the possibility to remove a painting from the cart or go back to the paintings overview page.
+Here, the user also has the possibility to remove a painting from the cart or go back to the paintings overview page.

 ![Shopping cart](static/readme-docs/others/shopping_cart.png)

 If the user deletes all items in the shopping cart some info text will be displayed, telling the user that the shopping cart is empty; and a button directing to the paintings overview page.

 If the user clicks the "Proceed to Checkout"-button the user will be directed to the checkout form.
-Also here the user can see what paintings are in the shopping cart and the total sum.
+Also here, the user can see which paintings are in the shopping cart and the total sum.

 ### Checkout